The Core Build

 About:

 Installing tinted windows is one of the best ways to increase passive ventilation and give a more finished look to the exterior.
 It’s also the most powerful tool to create openness inside the confines of a small van.
 We are asked all the time what our opinion or suggestion is for windows.
 Our answer?
 Without a doubt, all windows, all around.
 Always.
 Most often our clients use their Roosts for traversing the outdoors and seeing beautiful sights.
 With windows, it’s easier to see those sights you’re traversing to.
 By having windows all around, you also have better sight visibility while driving and more natural light while hanging inside on a rainy day.
 Further reduction of the cost of finishing in the mid wall section of the van can also be achieved.
-If you’re worried about heat, add a bunk heater and if really needed, some insulated window coverings.
+If you’re worried about heat, add a bunk heater and some insulated window coverings.
 All of our customers who have opted for more larger windows have not regretted it.

 Standard Package:

 We primarily install AM Auto vented sliding screened and fixed glue in style windows to assure a no leak seal.
-After all, this is how windshield have been installed for over 50 years.
+After all, this is how windshields have been installed for over 50 years.
 After locating and cutting the holes, the sheet metal is primed and a trim strip installed on the cut edge.
 Then adhesive is applied and the window is set into position to cure.

 Base Pricing: